navi-language/website/learn.md

 }
 ```

-So the both JSONs are valid:
+So both JSONs are valid:

 ```json
 {